wieczorekmichal1/MassTransitPython/README.md

 # Description
 Python library to exchange messages between MassTransit RabbitMQ Client and Python application.
+Implemented with pika RabbitMQ client.

 ## Installation
 Run the following to install: